 $\lambda_{0}$ = 5897.55~\AA\: and $f$ = 0.318 are the vacuum wavelength and the oscillator strength, respectively. $b_{\rm D}$ is the Doppler parameter, which is related to the velocity dispersion via $b_{\rm D}$ = $\sqrt{2}\sigma$.

 The hydrogen column density, \textit{N}(\rm H), is then given by:

 where $y$ is the ionization fraction, $a$ the galaxy's Na abundance and $b$ the depletion onto dust.
-We assume the following values: $y$ = 0.9, $a$ = -5.69 and $b$ = -0.95 \citep{Savage1996, Rupke2005}.
-The hydrogen column density can then be used to calculate the outflow mass (see Sect. \ref{sec:calc_of_prop}).
-Typical errors for the covering fraction are around 20$\%$ and 20~km~s$^{-1}$ for the velocity \citep{Rupke2005b} and we therefore conservatively assume an error of 0.5~dex on the neutral atomic mass outflow rate.
+We assume the following values: $y$ = 0.9, $a$ = --5.69 and $b$ = --0.95 \citep{Savage1996, Rupke2005}.
+The hydrogen column density can then be used to calculate the outflow mass (see Section \ref{sec:calc_of_prop}).
+Typical errors for the covering fraction and the velocity are around 20~$\%$ and 20~km~s$^{-1}$, respectively \citep{Rupke2005b}, and we therefore conservatively assume an error of 0.5~dex on the neutral atomic mass outflow rate.